Chargeback vs Refund: Their Differences & How They Work

 The answer depends on the type of organization and the country they operate from.
 Individual KYC checks for AML purposes can cost up to $130, especially when the organization has to check PEP and sanctions lists and verify documents, for example.
 Estimates by Consult Hyperion calculate the cost of KYC to $60 million annually for the average bank.

-From there, to calculate the full cost of AML, one would have to add to KYC costs all software costs to carry out transaction monitoring and other additional aspects of AML, such as submitting a Suspicious Activity Report (SAR) and running PEP checks, among others.
+From there, to calculate the full cost of AML, one would have to add to KYC costs all software costs to carry out transaction monitoring and other additional aspects of AML, such as submitting a Suspicious Activity Report (SAR) and running PEP screenings, among others.
 Also, legal resources, internal or external, required to keep compliant and update processes where needed should also be factored in.

 It’s no secret that compliance is expensive and sometimes overwhelming.
 One KYC check can cost up to $130.